Engee documentation

 true

-Therefore, the missing values will be automatically separated when sorting, and will be at the end of the ascending sort.
-In case you need to change the order of inclusion of missing values during sorting, it is enough to apply the attribute lt = missingsmallest:
+Therefore, when sorting, the missing values will be automatically separated, and will be at the end of the ascending sort.
+If you need to change the order in which missing values are included during sorting, you just need to apply the attribute lt = missingsmallest:

 In [ ]: